scriptituk/xfade-easing/README.md

 #### With easing

-GL Transitions can also be eased, with or without parameters:
+GL Transitions can also be eased, with or without customisation parameters:

 *Example*: `Swirl` transition with `bounce inout` easing